ash-project/ash/documentation/topics/actions/actions.md

 Primary actions are a way to inform the framework which actions should be used in certain "automated" circumstances, or in cases where an action has not been specified.
 If a primary action is attempted to be used but does not exist, you will get an error about it at runtime.

-The place you typically need primary actions is, when [Managing Relationships](/documentation/topics/managing-relationships.md).
+The place you typically need primary actions is when [Managing Relationships](/documentation/topics/managing-relationships.md).
 When using the `defaults` option to add default actions, they are marked as primary.

 A simple example where a primary action would be used: